potassco/pddl-instances/ipc-2000/README.md

 The [slides with the results][3] mention another version of the *elevator* problem (with an additional constraint).
 However, these instances are apparently not contained in the official benchmark instance archive.

+The STRIPS version of the *schedule* problem was dropped from the competition due to an unspecified complication with the domain.

 ## Modifications

 * renamed problem domains and instances for consistency